Translatomics: Identification and Quantification

-While the structure of nascent polypeptides is currently unexaminable on a global scale, identification and quantification is not.
+While the structure of nascent polypeptides is currently unexaminable on a global scale, identification and quantification are not.

 Stable Isotope Labeling by Amino Acids in Cell Culture

-One method uses a variant of Stable isotope labeling by amino acids in cell culture (SILAC).
+One method uses a variant of Stable isotope labeling by amino acids in Cell Culture (SILAC).
 SILAC labels proteins with stable isotopes to allow quantification, comparing labelled and unlabeled peptides for quantification.
-Pulse SILAC (pSILAC), only allows peptides created during the pulse to be labelled.
+Pulse SILAC (pSILAC) only allows peptides created during the pulse to be labelled.
 In theory, this allows a capture of only nascent peptides for quantification.
 SILAC, however, requires similar levels of labelled and unlabelled proteins for accurate quantification.
 As such, pSILAC pulses have to run much longer than the translation process, making quantification of nascent peptides inaccurate.

 Bio-Orthogonal/Quantitative Non-Canonical Amino acid Tagging

 Bio-Orthogonal/Quantitative Non-Canonical Amino acid Tagging (BONCAT/QuaNCAT) uses azidohomoalanine (AHA) to tag proteins.
 This allows isolation of newly created proteins for MS. However, using AHA requires predepletion of intracellular methionine and introduction of AHA, stressing the cell and potentially altering translation dynamics within.
-Similar to pSILAC, AHA methods require longer pulses, thus limiting its efficacy in quantifying nascent peptides.
+Similar to pSILAC, AHA methods require longer pulses, thus limiting their efficacy in quantifying nascent peptides.